Neonotex/neonotex.github.io/README.md

 NeonoteX is designed for debt collectors, financial advisors, and small businesses, but its flexible features make it useful in many scenarios:

-- Tracking client promises and payments.
+- Tracking client promises and other tasks.
 - Organizing project tasks and deadlines.
 - Managing multiple client accounts and contacts.
 - Keeping detailed notes for follow-ups or appointments.